 An explosion of growth occurred in 1984 when real estate mogul Paul Simon gave Guthy’s company an unusually large order-to duplicate 120,000 audio cassettes.
 The purpose sparked Guthy’s interest.
 Simon was running an infomercial on cable stations advertising cassettes of his real estate course.
 Guthy soon realized, “If I could start my own infomercial company, I could be my own best customer.”

-In 1986, having stayed in touch with Renker by swapping ideas, Guthy recognized the time was ripe to enter the burgeoning infomercial business.
+In 1986, and after many long brainstorming sessions with Renker, Guthy recognized the time was ripe to enter the burgeoning infomercial business.
 It took little time to identify their first product, “Think and Grow Rich.”
 Acquiring the rights to the book and the author’s lectures for an audiotape series, they hired football star Fran Tarkenton as their first pitch man.
 “Think and Grow Rich” grossed nearly $10 million, leading Guthy and Renker to their next project with motivational speaker and best-selling author, Tony Robbins.